bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ### Popularity Analysis

+First, we define "popular songs" as those with track popularity score ranking at *top 20* of all tracks.

-1. What types of tracks are prefered by listeners today?
+What genres of tracks are prefered by listeners today?

 Barplot for number of different genres of tracks for all tracks.

-   We define "popular songs" as those with track popularity score ranking at top 20

    <p align="center">
    <img src="Figure/modified-bar-plot.png" width="80%"/>